 • Hybrid learning, remote study, and educational activities

 Internet is as much of a utility as electricity, and encouraging digital skills is nearly as important as teaching the ABCs.
 Just because the pandemic is waning, now isn’t the time to put remote learning on the shelf.
 The flexibility and innovation empowered by remote learning investments will make education stronger, bridge the digital divide, and prepare all students for a promising future in our always connected, tele-everything world.

 Mobile Citizen provides low-cost mobile internet with unlimited data plans exclusively to nonprofit organizations, educational entities, libraries, and social welfare agencies.
 Championed by a national collaboration of EBS (Educational Broadband Service) licensees, Mobile Citizen’s internet service is available nationwide.

-Affordable internet from Mobile Citizen helps schools bridge gaps in home internet access to create a more equitable learning environment for all students.
+Affordable internet from Mobile Citizen helps schools bridge gaps in home internet access to create a more equitable learning environment by providing hotspots for students.
 It can also be used to enhance staff productivity, power charter school education, and support all types of mobile study needs and remote programs.
 To explore opportunities for your school, please contact our experts in the Mobile Citizen Customer Service Center at 877-216-9603.